-It is noteworthy that the 2008 RLI value for ACAP-listed species shows no further deterioration in the status of these species since 2004.
+It is noteworthy that the RLI value for ACAP-listed species has remained level during 2004-2012.
 This is partly because although many of these species are continuing to undergo declines and/or they are suffering intensifying threats, these changes are not yet substantial enough for the species to cross the thresholds for uplisting to higher categories of threat.
-It is also possible that some changes in status of sufficient magnitude have occurred, but the data have not yet been collected/made available/analysed/ published and incorporated into the Red List assessments.
+It is possible that some changes in status of sufficient magnitude have occurred, but the data have not yet been collected/made available/analysed/published and incorporated into the Red List assessments.
+A detailed analysis of population trends for ACAP-listed species is currently underway but was not completed in time for incorporation into the 2012 Red List.
+Its results will be reflected in assessments for 2013, and this may lead to revision of the RLI trends presented here.

 As an indicator, the RLI has moderate sensitivity: it is not highly sensitive to small-scale changes in the status of species (as may be picked up by population trend-based indicators).
 However, it has global scope and coverage, and hence is not biased by data availability in the way that population trend-based indicators may be.
 For the RLI for ACAP, all the listed species are included in the index, which integrates overall trends for the complete suite of species.
-Until moderately comprehensive datasets are available representing a good coverage of species listed under ACAP, and good coverage of each species' geographic range, the RLI presented here represents the best available tool for tracking trends in the suite of species covered by the Agreement.
+Until comprehensive population time-series datasets are available for a large majority of species listed under ACAP, derived from good coverage of each species' geographic range, the RLI presented here represents the best available tool for tracking trends in the suite of species covered by the Agreement.